 DENTAL VENEERS

-Compared to full coverage tooth reconstructions such as dental crowns, veneers are considered a more conservative restorative treatment option because less tooth structure is removed to enable their placement.
+Compared to full coverage tooth reconstructions such as dental crowns, dental veneers are considered a more conservative restorative treatment option because less tooth structure is removed to enable their placement.

-Dental veneers may be recommended to correct and improve the appearance of:
+Veneers may be recommended to correct and improve the appearance of:

 • discoloured teeth,